7. What should a purchaser do if a mortgage is needed?

 What if the purchaser wants to acquire an additional and/or second mortgage?

-The purchaser needs to check whether the first mortgage allows an additional and/or second mortgage before applying to a bank for an additional or second mortgage.
+The purchaser needs to check whether the terms of the first mortgage allows an additional and/or second mortgage before applying to a bank for an additional or second mortgage.